Strategies to Slow the Spread of COVID-19 in Minnesota

 Information and Resources for Workers

-Governor Walz and Education Commissioner Mary Cathryn Ricker have announced that all Minnesota public school districts and charter schools will implement a Distance Learning Period beginning on March 30, 2020, until May 4, 2020.
-The pair previously announced that all Minnesota public schools closed from March 18 through March 27, 2020, to allow districts and charter schools to develop distancing learning plans, which they will now begin implementing on March 30, 2020.
+Governor Walz and Education Commissioner Mary Cathryn Ricker have announced that all Minnesota public school districts and charter schools will extend the Distance Learning Period through the end of the 2019-2020 school calendar year.
+The pair previously announced a Distance Learning Period beginning on March 30, 2020 until May 4, 2020.